The Boykin Spaniel Club of Texas

 - (e) The offices of Secretary and Treasurer may be held by the same person, in which case the board shall be comprised of 3 persons.
 In such a case and an additional board member at large shall be added to maintain an odd number of board votes.

 SECTION 3.
 Vacancies.
-Any vacancies occurring on the board or among the offices during the year shall be filled until the next election by a majority vote of the members of the board at its first regular meeting following the creation of such vacancy, or at a special board meeting called for that purpose; except that a vacancy in the office of President shall be filled automatically by the Vice President and the resulting vacancy in the office of Vice President shall be filled by the board.
+Any vacancies occurring on the board or among the offices during the year shall be filled until the next election by a majority vote of the members of the board at its first regular meeting following the creation of such vacancy, or at a special board meeting called for that purpose; except that a vacancy in the office of President shall be filled automatically by the Vice President and the resulting vacancy in the office of Vice President shall be filled by a member of the boards designated by a vote by the board.

 ARTICLE IV The Club Year, Annual Meeting, Elections